 6.8 In their professional dealings, Full Members and Fellows are allowed and encouraged to use the acronyms MSPS and FSPS, respectively, to denote their association with the Society

-7.3 The Council is empowered to revise fees as and when necessary.
+7.3 The Council is empowered to revise fees, except application and all membership fees, as and when necessary.
 Subject to the approval of members at a General Meeting, membership shall lapse if it is not sustained for twelve months after the commencement of each fiscal year.

 7.4 A prevailing reinstatement fee will be imposed in addition to the outstanding unpaid membership dues.

 7.5 Full Members who reside overseas for more than six months in any calendar year but are domiciled in Singapore shall be liable to pay the subscription rate for Overseas Members in respect of any such year.

 7.6 A late payment of $40.00 will be imposed for late submission of SRP PD Log after six months.